 The first step in participating in the Streets to the Sea Challenge is to form a team.
 Your team may be students from a particular class, from a school environmental club or from a student service club.
 The team MUST have an adult advisor (teacher, administrator or principal associated with the school).
-Once your team has been established, the advisor registers your school through the Generation Earth website.
+Once your team has been established, the advisor registers your school.

 - Investigate Water Pollution at Your School

 Now it is time to investigate the school campus.
 The Challenge requires teams to conduct a watershed audit.
 An audit is a simple survey that will identify how water flows across the campus and potential pollutants that may be picked up as part of the water flow.
 Based on the results of the audit, trouble areas on the school campus are identified by the team.
 Generation Earth's Water Audit can be downloaded here, or you may contact our office to receive a hard copy.
 If you need assistance in conducting the campus water audit or understanding water pollution trouble areas, contact our office and staff will be available for consultation.